MindfulMe/WCRT-client/README.md

     - 🍴 Fork this repo!

 - **Option 2**
-    - 👯 Clone this repo to your local machine using `https://github.com/joanaz/HireDot2.git`
+    - 👯 Clone this repo to your local machine

 ### Step 2